ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-8-1.md

-Chapter 5: The Role of Performance Measurement and Analysis in Sales Management
+The Role of Performance Measurement and Analysis in Sales Management
 ===============================================================================

 In today's competitive business landscape, effective sales management is essential for achieving success.
 One key aspect of sales management is performance measurement and analysis.
 This chapter will explore the significance of performance measurement and analysis in sales management and its crucial role in leading your team to success.